amittkSharma/react-video-player-extended/README.md

 ### Features

-- Package supports basic video player functionality like play/pause, volume control and fullscreen
+- Package supports basic video player functionality like play/pause, volume control and full screen
 - Markers display and selection
 - Jumping back and forth between frames based on FPS (default fps value is 30)
+- Display various settings associated with the video player such as title, fps, volume, repeat, start time

 ### Props